imager-io/imager/README.md

 I’m considering `WebP` for the next supported codec.

-## Aspirations
+## Objective

-Nothing short of becoming *the industry standard* for your image optimization needs! :)
+Nothing short of becoming *the industry standard* for image optimization! :)

 # Install